pnwairfire/bluesky/README.md

-As fire data flow through the modules within ```bsp```, the modules add to the data without modifying what's already defined (with the exception of the ingestion module, described below, which does modify the data).
+As fire data flow through the modules within ```bsp```, the modules add to the data without modifying what's already defined (with the exception of the ingestion and merge modules, described below, which do modify the data).
 Modules further downstream generally work with data produced by upstream modules, which means that order of module execution does matter.

 You can run fires through a series of modules, capture the output, and then run the output back into ```bsp``` as long as you start with a module